briankariuki/ex_sui/README.md

 # ExSui

 An Elixir library to interface with the Sui blockchain using gRPC.
+This library is an alpha version.

 ## Getting Started